superseriousbusiness/gotosocial/README.md

 With GoToSocial, you can keep in touch with your friends, post, read, and share images and articles, without being tracked or advertised to.

+Documentation is at [docs.gotosocial.org](https://docs.gotosocial.org).
+You can skip straight to the API documentation [here](https://docs.gotosocial.org/en/latest/api/swagger/).

 ## Features

 ### Federation

-Because GoToSocial uses the [ActivityPub](https://activitypub.rocks/) protocol, you can Keep in touch not only with people on your home server, but with people all over the [Fediverse](https://en.wikipedia.org/wiki/Fediverse), seamlessly!
+Because GoToSocial uses the [ActivityPub](https://activitypub.rocks/) protocol, you can hang out not just with people on your home server, but with people all over the [Fediverse](https://en.wikipedia.org/wiki/Fediverse), seamlessly.

 ### Mastodon API compatible